Müteahhit (contractor) – key role in Turkish real estate

 1. License check: Request their license number and verify via the Ministry’s portal.
 2. Past projects: Visit completed sites or request references.
 3. Legal status: Search for lawsuits via UYAP (Turkish judicial system).

-For off-plan purchases, confirm their bank guarantee (required by law).
-A local lawyer can cross-check ownership of the land and permits for the project.
+For off-plan purchases use a local lawyer who can cross-check ownership of the land and permits for the project.

 Yes, mandatory 5-year warranty for structural defects.